RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 Submitting Your Work
 --------------------

-When you have finished, there is one more step you must do.
+When you have finished the Improvement features in Step 4, there is one more step you must do.
 As you know, the grading robot can be very sensitive and picky.
 In order to accommodate the robot, it is very important that your code does not produce any unexpected output.

 Here are the steps you must take: